WaylonWalker/waylonwalker.com/pages/sample.md

 !!! note "sample note"

      this is a sameple

 !!! danger "be careful"

      this is super dang.

      ## subtitle

 !!! reminder

      this is a reminder

 !!! caution

      this is a caution

 !!! attention

      this is a attention

 !!! hint

      this is a hint

 !!! error

      this is a error

 !!! important

      this is a important

 !!! seealso

      this is a seealso

 !!! tip

      this is a tip

 !!! todo

      this is a todo

 !!! warning

      this is a warning

 !!! settings

      this is a settings

 <div>
 # markdown in html

+This is not markdown
 </div>

 <div markdown="1">
+# markdown in html

 This is a *Markdown* Paragraph.
 </div>